JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-30-postgres-nosql-2.md

 [2018-12-01 21:29:24] Where: JSON data, line 1: {"name": "john", "last_name": "smith}
 ```

-so, this is not just characters for the database, it is a string with meaning that needs to make sense.
-Let's inser a few more records in our temporary table and try to query something inside that json field.
+so, this is not just characters for the database now, it is a string with meaning that needs to make sense.
+Let's insert a few more records in our temporary table and try to query something inside that json field.

 ```sql
 insert into postgres_no_sql.temp(json_document) values ('{"name": "john", "last_name": "smith"}');